Zach Dockar-Clay: Townsville Blackhawks

 In November 2017, after helping Hull KR to gain promotion to the Super League, Dockar-Clay was granted an early release from his contract and returned to Australia, signing with the Townsville Blackhawks for the 2018 season.

 Blacktown Workers

 In 2019, Dockar-Clay signed a contract to join Manly Cup NSW side the Blacktown Workers Sea Eagles.

 Western Suburbs

 In 2021, he signed for NSW Cup side Western Suburbs.

 Canterbury-Bankstown Bulldogs

 In 2022, Dockar-Clay signed for Canterbury.
 Dockar-Clay spent the start of the season playing for the clubs NSW Cup side.
 In round 11 of the 2022 NRL season, he made his NRL debut against the Wests Tigers at Leichhardt Oval.

 Dockar-Clay made a total of 14 appearances for Canterbury throughout the 2022 season which were all from the interchange bench.
 The club would finish 12th on the table and miss the finals.

 North Sydney

 In November 2022, Dockar-Clay signed a contract to join NSW Cup side North Sydney ahead of the 2023 season.

+Dockar-Clay was part of the North Sydney side which claimed the Minor Premiership and reached the 2023 NSW Cup grand final against South Sydney.
+Dockar-Clay captained the side in their 22-18 loss.

+Sydney Roosters

+Ahead of the 2024 NRL season, Dockar-Clay joined the Sydney Roosters.
+In round 6, he was named to make his club debut against Newcastle.
+Dockar-Clay would play off the interchange bench in their 22-20 victory.

+On 21 May, the Sydney Roosters hit back at claims that Dockar-Clay had been taking illegal substances on a live stream along with fellow players Brandon Smith, Terrell May, Naufahu Whyte and Spencer Leniu.
+The club released a statement which read “The Sydney Roosters have been made aware of a small clip from a longer live stream that some on social media have claimed identifies behaviour that breaches NRL rules.
+“The clip reveals no use of illicit substances or any other breach of NRL rules, however some see fit to make that grossly distorted and clearly damaging claim".

+2025

+Dockar-Clay was one of five players farewelled by the Roosters at the end of their season.
+He was linked with a move to Manly.